 If the carrier South African Airways ( SAA ) is still operational Only SAA will currently fly your guns inside South Africa - Things may change with other carrier / airlines carrying rifles in the future -

 Airport codes are - JNB : Johannesburg OR Tambo Airport and PLZ : Port Elizabeth Airport.

-If The flight says SAA operated by Airlink or Mango then these will NOT carry guns.
-Flight MUST say ' OPERATED BY SAA '.
+If The flight says SAA operated by Mango then these will MOSTLY NOT carry guns.
+Flight MUST say ' OPERATED BY SAA '. - currently no flights.

-British Airways ( BA ) apparently carry guns but they charge extra for your rifle and for your ammo case.
+British Airways ( BA ) may carry guns but they charge extra for your rifle and for your ammo case.